aspose-pdf/Aspose.PDF-API-References-Tutorials/english/net/programming-with-graphs/control-rectangle-z-order/_index.md

 ---
-title: Control Rectangle Z Order
+title: Control Rectangle Z Order In PDF File
-linktitle: Control Rectangle Z Order
+linktitle: Control Rectangle Z Order In PDF File
 second_title: Aspose.PDF for .NET API Reference
 description: Learn how to control the Z-order of rectangles in a PDF file using Aspose.PDF for .NET.
 type: docs
 weight: 40
 url: /net/programming-with-graphs/control-rectangle-z-order/
 ---
 In this tutorial, we will walk you through the following C# source code step by step to control the Z-order of rectangles using Aspose.PDF for .NET.

 Make sure you have installed the Aspose.PDF library and set up your development environment before you begin.
 Also have basic knowledge of C# programming.